willguilbert/notes-archi/README.md

-# ts-archi
+# notes-archi

-Personnal notes on architectural designs - in TypeScript
+Personnal notes on architectural designs - in TypeScript, mostly.